NopoTheGamer/pokebot-gen3-wiki/🎥-OBS-and-HTTP-Server.md

 `GET /emulator` returns information about the emulator core + the current loaded game/profile

-`GET /emulator` returns information about the emulator core + the current loaded game/profile
+`GET /game_state` - returns current game state information

 `POST /emulator` allows changing some settings for the emulator.
 This requires a JSON object as payload, with the following allowed keys: `emulation_speed`, `bot_mode`, `video_enabled`, `audio_enabled`.